phenology/infrastructure/platform/README.md

 The platform provides two storage levels, a block-based storage through Hadoop Distributed FileSystem (HDFS) and a object-based sotrage through Minio.

 ### HDFS
+HDFS is the distributed storage of Hadoop and to access it is required to install Hadoop binaries.

+#### Hadoop binaries
-Before The user needs to download the binaries for Hadoop 2.8.1.
+Before The user needs to download the binaries for Hadoop 2.8.1 (it should be the same version as the one used in the cluster).
 ```
 wget http://apache.hippo.nl/hadoop/common/hadoop-2.8.1/hadoop-2.8.1.tar.gz
 tar -xzf hadoop-2.8.1.tar.gz